-- Technical Excellence: The Laboratory is committed to technical excellence through the people it hires and through its system and technology development, prototyping, and transition. - Integrity: The Laboratory strives to develop and present correct and complete technical results and recommendations, without real or perceived conflicts of interest. - Meritocracy: The Laboratory bases career advancement on an individual's ability and achievements.
+- Technical Excellence: The Laboratory is committed to tech excellence through the people it hires and through its syste and technology development, prototyping, and transition. - Integrity: The Laboratory strives to develop and present correct and complete technical results and recommendat without real or perceived conflicts of interest. - Meritocracy: The Laboratory bases career advancement on an individual's ability and achievements.
 A diverse and inclusive culture is critically important for a well-functioning meritocracy. - Service: The Laboratory is committed to service to the nation, to the local community, and to its employees.

-STRATEGIC DIRECTIONS
+STRATEGIC DIRECTIONS d olems Continue evolving mission areas and programs Strengthen core technology programs es Increase MIT campus/Lincoln Laboratory collaboration nnical m Strengthen technology transfer to acquisition, user, and commercial communities Find greater efficiencies and reduce overhead process ions, Improve leverage through external relationships on an Improve Laboratory diversity and inclusion ive Enhance Laboratory facilities

-- Continue evolving mission areas and programs - Strengthen core technology programs - Increase MIT campus/Lincoln Laboratory collaboration - Strengthen technology transfer to acquisition, user, and commercial communities - Find greater efficiencies and reduce overhead process - Improve leverage through external relationships - Improve Laboratory diversity and inclusion - Enhance Laboratory facilities - Enhance Laboratory community outreach and education
+Enhance Laboratory community outreach and education